tolauwae/cv/resume.typ

 #grid(columns: columns, [
     === Department services
 ], [
-    #item( "Member of the OCI and CKO delegate", "2022 - present", "Delegated member to the CKO since sept 2024, and part of the focus group for the computer science bachelor and master reform.", oneline: true)
+    #item( "Member of the OCI and delegate to the CKO", "2022 - present", "Delegated member to the CKO since sept 2024, and currently part of the focus group for the computer science bachelor and master reform.", oneline: true)

     #item( "Science communication.", "2021 - present", "Assisting with the SID-in, Alumniday, Unimath, and Computer Science Olympiad.", oneline: true)